niyozbek/project-autograder-backend/README.md

 # Overview
-An autograding web application is a software tool designed to automatically evaluate and grade assignments.
+An autograder web application is a software tool designed to automatically evaluate and grade assignments.
 Frontend web application is available at https://github.com/niyozbek/project-autograder-app.

 # Requirements